aldiidev/BOT-TOPUP-V3/README.md

 **BOT FEATURES**
 ```
-✅ Access to thousands of products
+✅ Access to various products
 ✅ Topup Games, Game Vouchers, Credit, Data Packages, PLN Tokens, TV Vouchers and many other prepaid services
 ✅ Initial Capital Can be Adjusted Ability
 ✅ Profits can be adjusted at will